awsaavedra/awsaavedra.github.io/content/posts/ai.md

 There are numerous objections to all of these ideas but one is that these computations human brains do is NOT equivalent to AI.
 This is completely false from a technical perspective.
+If the computations are indistinguishable from one another in terms of function how then can we know the substance of the computation is not equivalent?
+Performing a deeper equality test gets harder and harder as you go down this chain of reasoning.

 Another one is the AIs are not embodied, which is a valid criticism.
 How long will this fact stay true though?
 Not long as robotics advanced.

 The other arguments break down to what Scott Aaronson called "Justaism" arguments like the following: